saikat0003/saikat0003/README.md

 - 👯 I’m looking to collaborate on **molecular dynamics of biomacromolecules**

-- 🤝 I’m looking for help with **machine learning applications in structural biology**

 - 👨‍💻 All of my published works are available at [google scholar](https://scholar.google.co.in/citations?user=l720qe0AAAAJ&hl=en)

 - 💬 Ask me about **Molecular Dynamics, Free Energy Calculations, and Enhanced Sampling Techniques**